 Therefore, if we want to sustain a restful, replenished spirit, then we can’t look to rest as a short-term fix.
 It must become a lifestyle sustained by little habits (go back to step one to see what those habits could be for this season).

 If you are looking to set up good spiritual growth habits, check out this post.

 Of course habits are hard to form and to sustain!
 But how important is your sanity and peace?
 How important is it to you to mentally maintain a sense of order in the crazy child-rearing years?

 I’m guessing you probably don’t go to bed each night without practicing the habit of brushing your teeth, right?
 You and I have great reasons for keeping up this habit (teeth that don’t fall out, decent-smelling breath, etc) and so it’s a no-brainer.
-When we get ready for bed, we brush our teeth.

 Find your why behind your need for rest.
 What kind of a mom, wife and friend could you be if you’ve cultivated the habit of rest?

 Future pace yourself in that position and really experience the emotions behind it.
 How different could your life be?

 Here’s another example: I don’t enjoy working out, and I never have.